Serre weights and Breuil's lattice conjecture in dimension three: Lattices in generic Deligne--Lusztig representations

 \subsubsection{Distance equalities}

-In this subsection, we define when a weight $\sigma\in \JH(\taubar)$ is maximally saturated.
-Crucially using Lemma \ref{lem:dic}, we show that if $\sigma$ is maximally saturated, then the graph, saturation, and cosocle distances from $\sigma$ are equal, and therefore the structure Theorem \ref{thm structure} holds for $\taubar^{\sigma}$.
-From now on, \emph{we assume that the type $\tau$ is $13$-generic} (in particular it is $9$-deep).
+In this subsection, we define when a weight $\sigma\in \JH(\ovl{R})$ is maximally saturated.
+Crucially using Lemma \ref{lem:dic}, we show that if $\sigma$ is maximally saturated, then the graph, saturation, and cosocle distances from $\sigma$ are equal, and therefore the structure Theorem \ref{thm structure} holds for $\ovl{R}^{\sigma}$.
+From now on, \emph{we assume that the Deligne--Lusztig representation $R$ is $13$-generic}.

 From Proposition \ref{prop:typedecomp} and the definition of defect (Definition \ref{df:defc}), it follows that